Scroll to navigation

 The timespec_getres() function stores the resolution of times retrieved by timespec_get() with the specified time base in the timespec(3type) structure pointed to by tp, if tp is non-NULL.
 For a particular time base, the resolution is constant for the lifetime of the calling process.

-TIME_UTC is always a supported time base, and is the only time base supported on Linux.
+A system-wide time base that measures real (i.e., wall-clock) time.
 The time and resolution in this time base are the same as those retrieved by clock_gettime(CLOCK_REALTIME, res) and clock_getres(CLOCK_REALTIME, tp), respectively.
-Other systems may support additional time bases.

 RETURN VALUE